villesalmela/CodeQA/README.md

 - Users can save new functions to the library
 - Application will do following checks and provide feedback
     - Linting using pylint
-    - Type checking using mypy
+    - Type checking using pyright
     - Security checking using bandit
-    - (Optional) Automated documentation using OpenAI API
+    - Automated documentation using OpenAI API
-    - (Optional) Automated generation of unit tests using OpenAI API
+    - Automated generation of unit tests using OpenAI API
-    - (Optional) Automated execution of unit tests using AWS Lambda
+    - Automated execution of unit tests using AWS Lambda
-    - (Optional) Automated keyword classification using OpenAI API
+    - Automated keyword classification using OpenAI API
-- Users are given possibility to refine their code before saving, based on feedback
-- Users can classify their functions using keywords

 ### Browsing and searching the library
 - Users can search and view functions saved by other people
-- Users can rate functions and sort by rating
+- Users can rate functions and sort by average rating
+    - Users cannot rate their own functions

 ### Library management
-- Administrators can manage users and saved functions
+- Administrators can delete any saved functions
-- Users can remove their own saved functions
+- Users can delete their own saved functions

+### User management
+- Administrators can:
+    - Enable/Disable users
+    - Lock/Unlock users (temporary 5 min suspension)
+    - Promote/Demote users
+    - Revoke user's active sessions
+    - Delete users

 ## Database Schema
 Database schema is [detailed in wiki](../../wiki/Schema).
 However here is a short summary.